massgravel/massgrave.dev/oem-folder.md

 -   Put the `ClipUp.exe` beside the KMS38 Activation script.
 That would be either `MAS_AIO.cmd` or `KMS38_Activation.cmd`

--   Activation script will check `ClipUp.exe` in the current folder (from where script is running) and will use it accordingly.
+-   The activation script will check `ClipUp.exe` in the current folder (from where script is running) and will use it accordingly.

 ------------------------------------------------------------------------